Learn About Your Pets and Their Health

 Is periodontal disease very common?

-It is estimated that over 68% of dogs over three years old suffer from some degree of periodontitis, making it by far the most common canine disease.
+It is estimated that more than 68% of dogs over three years old suffer from some degree of periodontitis, making it by far the most common canine disease.

 How can I prevent tartar accumulation after the procedure?

-Plaque and tartar begin forming in as little as six hours after your pet’s dental cleaning.
-A home dental care program is a must for all pets.
+Plaque and tartar begin forming in as little as six hours after your pet’s dental cleaning, making a home dental care program a must for all pets.
 Your veterinarian will provide you with detailed instructions on how to brush or rinse your pet’s teeth.

 Can I use human toothpaste?